alexgoussev/maja_gitlab/Documentation/Conception/mu_backup.rst

 -  Image division (strip) settings for each application of MAJA (L2INIT, L2NOMINAL, L2BACKWARD, L3 and CHECKTOOL),

--  L2 coarse resolution set in the “L2CoarseResolution” field

 -  | The option parameter that defines if a default constant value is used to set the ozone content (“Use_Default_Constant_Ozone_Amount”).